-As you can see in Table 4.3.1, 'b' coefficients are significantly equal to zero for the majority of the stocks.
+The Mincer-Zarnowitz tests for realized variances show that 'b' coefficients are significantly equal to zero for 17 out of 20 stocks.
 The rejection of the null hypothesis of all 'a' coefficients, in turn, implies the presence of systematic forecasting errors.
-Stocks with the lowest liquidity levels, that is, the ones with the most average gap between transactions as in Table 3.1, showed the poorest fits suggesting that it can be an important driver to the models' performance.
+Stocks with the lowest liquidity levels, that is, the ones with the most average gap between transactions as in Table 1, showed the poorest fits suggesting that it can be an important driver to the models' performance.